 Harrison Ford won't face any penalties over runway incident

-There are 1 comment on the WBEN-AM Buffalo story from 5 hrs ago, titled Harrison Ford won't face any penalties over runway incident.
-In it, WBEN-AM Buffalo reports that:
+There are 2 comments on the The Chronicle Herald story from 15 hrs ago, titled Harrison Ford won't face any penalties over runway incident.
+In it, The Chronicle Herald reports that:

 Harrison Ford will not face any penalties over mistakenly landing on a taxiway at a Southern California airport earlier this year, the actor's attorney said Monday.
 Attorney Stephen Hofer wrote in a statement that the Federal Aviation Administration will not fine Ford and the actor will retain his pilot's license without restriction.